-- 1. Do one of the following: - In Windows Vista, in Control Panel, open Programs and Features. - In earlier versions of Windows, in Control Panel open Add or Remove Programs. - 2.
-Do one of the following: - In Windows Vista, double-click Easysoft ODBC-Oracle Driver. - In earlier of Windows, select Easysoft ODBC-Oracle Driver and click Change/Remove.
+- 1. Do one of the following: - In Control Panel, open Programs and Features. - In earlier versions of Windows, in Control Panel open Add or Remove Programs. - 2.
+Do one of the following: - Double-click Easysoft ODBC-Oracle Driver. - In earlier of Windows, select Easysoft ODBC-Oracle Driver and click Change/Remove.